TercioOfParma/TextDifficultySite/ProcessOfPlanning.md

 However, the really serious problem is that relative distances would never be constant if the frequency of the words is always changing.
 Therefore, I'll keep Rank inside of the FrequencyWord Class

+# Determining Relative Difficulty of a Text

+Looking through an older version of this algorithm I wrote earlier this year, I've found that the difficulty is founded simply on the rank of the word in a frequency dictionary, as mentioned earlier.
+I don't think this makes much sense in retrospect, because then this would mean that "and" and "or" would have significantly different difficulties.

+I'm tempted to use some sort of generated score based on how many words of unprocessed text that it would take to learn said word, and therefore scaffold, perhaps something like:

+Difficulty of Word = Log(x)(Average Words Taken To Encounter a Word 12 times (Paul Nation's "Magic" Number))

+x being the base.

+I bet there's some sort of logarithmic relationship between the word counts presented by [Kazakov](https://www.academia.edu/49862484/How_much_input_do_we_need_to_learn_a_language)

+There isn't.

+Perhaps it's better to draw lines between certain numbers of words consumed and difficulty?

+Beginner 1: 250k 1
+Beginner 2: 500k 2
+Intermediate 1: 1M (B1 for Kazakhov) 3
+Intermediate 2: 2M 4
+Advanced 1: 4M (Upper end of where JustinLearnsLatin made French read fluently) 5 Advanced 2: 8M

+This seems to be kinda similar to Kazakhov's in some way.
+This is based on hearsay and I wish that the Polyglots would get together and get more data on this so that I could make a better division.

+Difficulty Score of Word = log(2)(Score / 125,000)

+# Is this a classification problem?

+The overwhelming majority of any text will be easier words.
+So what even is difficulty?

+The difficulty score should be related to the level required for 95% coverage, for realistic reading, and 98% for extensive reading.

+What we are answering is, how many words should I have read of indiscriminate text to be able to comprehend this?

+This should be solved by the following

+1) Grab the words and the number of words from a text
+2) Map the difficulty score calculated above from the presaved text corpus
+3) Rank the words in order of the difficulty score from the text corpus
+4) Take the word at the 95% and 98% line
+5) Reverse log these numbers to get the number of words to be read